igneus/gly/README.md

 __gly language__
 * music separated from lyrics
   * no need of the ubiquitous and tedious parentheses
+  * music transcription is usually quicker and more comfortable
   * separation of "material and form" -> easy copying of the music or lyrics alone is possible (useful for a composer)
   * syllabified lyrics entered in a format inspired by LilyPond
 * music and lyrics can be interspersed as needed
 * no semicolons in the header
-* custom header fields supported (commented out in the GABC output, as gregorio doesn't tolerate headers it doesn't know)
+* custom header fields
-* several scores per file (when compiled to gabc, each becomes a separate file)
+* several scores per file

 __gly tool__
 * transform your gly document to one or more gabc scores